 How to Harvest Turnip Greens

-Knowing how to harvest turnip greens is not as important as when to pick turnip greens.
+Knowing how to harvest turnip greens isn’t as important as when to pick turnip greens.
 Turnip greens have the best flavor when harvested in the morning.
-They should be taken within a few hours of use to keep the fresh taste.
+They should be used within a few hours.

 Use scissors or garden shears for “cut and come again” harvesting.
 Cut the leaves off near the ground starting on the outside.
 New leaflets will come in after a week or two.
 These will mature to a smaller size than the original batch but you will be able to get another harvest off the plant.